-The lead guard turned back toward Vasher, his frown deepening.
-He likely wondered if Vasher were some kind of nobleman--though such a thing didn’t really exist in Hallendren, there many neighboring kingdoms had their lords ladies.
-However, what kind of lord would wear a drab brown cloak, ripped in several places?
-What kind of lord would sport bruises from a bar fight, a half-grown beard, and boots worn from years of walking.

-Eventually, the guard turned away, obviously convinced that Vasher was no lord.
+The lead guard eyed Vasher again, frowning.
+He was likely wondering if Vasher might be some kind of nobleman.
+Though such things didn’t really exist in Hallandren, many neighboring kingdoms had their lords and ladies.

+Yet, what kind of lord would wear a drab brown cloak, ripped in several places?
+What kind of lord would sport bruises from a bar fight, a half-grown beard, and boots worn from years of walking?
+Eventually, the guard turned away, apparently convinced that Vasher was no lord.

 He was right.
+And he was wrong.

-“Let me see that,” the guard said, taking the sword from the other two.
+“Let me see that,” the lead guard said, taking the sword from the other two.
 He grunted, frowning, obviously surprised by how heavy it was.
-He turned it about, noting the clasp that tied from sheath to hilt, keeping the blade from being drawn.
+The guard turned it about, noting the clasp that tied sheath to hilt, keeping the blade from being drawn.
 He undid the clasp.

-The colors in the room. . .deepened slightly.
-They didn’t grow brighter, as those on the guard’s vest had done when he approached Vasher.
-Instead, they grew more vibrant, yet darker at the same time.
+The colors in the room deepened slightly.
+They didn’t grow brighter--not like the guard’s vest had when he approached Vasher.
+Instead, they stronger, yet darker at the same time.
 Reds became maroon.
 The yellows hardened to gold.
 Blue approached navy.

-“Be careful, friend,” Vasher said quietly, “that sword is sharp.”
+“Be careful, friend,” Vasher said quietly, “that sword can be dangerous.”

-The guard looked up, then snorted.
-He nodded to the others.
-“Come on,” he said, walking away from Vasher’s cell down a hallway lined with doors.
-The other two followed, bearing Vasher’s pack, and all three entered the guard room at the end of the hallway.
+The guard looked up.
+All was still for a brief moment.
+Then, the guard snorted.
+He nodded to the others and walked away from Vasher’s cell, still carrying the sword.
+The other two followed, bearing Vasher’s pack.
+All three entered the guard room at the end of the hallway.

 The door thumped shut.

 Vasher immediately began to move--he didn’t have much time.
-He knelt beside the patch of straw, pulling out several larger, more sturdy lengths of it.
+He knelt beside the patch of straw, picking through it and pulling out a handful of large, sturdy lengths.
 He pulled threads from his cloak--it was beginning to get quite frayed at the bottom--and tied the straw into the shape of a small person, perhaps three inches high.
-He plucked one of his eyebrows off, set it against the straw figure’s head, then reached into his boot and pulled out a brilliant red scarf.
+He plucked off one of his eyebrows, set it against the straw figure’s head, then reached into his boot and pulled out a brilliant red scarf.

+Vasher paused for a moment, looking down at the little straw person.
 Then, he Breathed.

-The Breath flowed from him, puffing into the air, translucent yet radiant, like the color of oil on water in the sun.
-Vasher felt it flow out of him, the BioChromatic Breath, scholars called it.
+The Breath flowed from Vasher, puffing into the air, translucent yet radiant, like the color of oil on water in the sun.
+Vasher felt it flow out--the BioChromatic Breath, scholars called it.

+Vasher felt poor in BioChroma.
+He barely had enough to reach the First Heightening, which meant he had somewhere around a hundred Breaths.
+Yet, that was quite a bit more than most people ever had.
+One person, one Breath.
+That was the way it usually went.

-Vasher felt poor, with only some hundred and fifty Breath to work with.
-That was a hundred and forty-nine more than most people ever had, true, but even Awakening a small figure made from recently killed organic material--including a piece of his own body as a focus--drained away some fifty Breath.
+He knew he should feel fortunate to have what he did.
+Still, Awakening was expensive.
+Even Awakening a small figure made from organic material--including a piece of his own body as a focus--drained away some half of his Breaths.

-Fifty Breaths, taken from people who would be left without.
+Breaths that had been taken from other people, leaving them without.
 It wouldn’t kill them, just. . .change them.
 Vasher didn’t know who they were; he hadn’t gathered these Breaths himself.
 They had been given to him.
 But, of course, that was the way it was always supposed to work.
+One could not take BioChroma by force.

 The little straw figure jerked, sucking in the Breath.
-In Vasher’s hand, the brilliant red scarf faded, the color draining away, half of the cloth becoming grey.
+In Vasher’s hand, the brilliant red scarf faded to grey, the color draining away.
 Vasher leaned down, completing the final step of the process as he gave the Command.

 “Fetch keys,” he said.